-Unfortunately, in fiscal year 2017, the Lottery was forced to substantially reduce supplemental funding of instant ticket prize payouts to meet the statutory mandated return of 30%.
-(During fiscal year 2016, the Lottery used both unclaimed prize funds and administrative savings to fund higher instant ticket payouts.).
-The Lottery reduced the prizes in instant ticket games and could not afford to launch a \$20 instant ticket game causing net instant sales in fiscal year 2017 to fall by \$10.7 million or 12.9%.
-This reduction in net instant ticket sales caused the return to the Legislative Lottery Scholarship Fund to decrease by over \$3.2 million in fiscal year 2017.
+Unfortunately, in fiscal years 2018 and 2017, the Lottery was forced to substantially reduce supplemental funding of instant ticket prize payouts to meet the statutory mandated return of 30%.
+The Lottery reduced the prizes in instant ticket games and could not afford to launch a \$20 instant ticket game causing net instant sales in fiscal year 2017 to fall by \$10.7 million or 12.9% and by an additional \$100,000 in fiscal year 2018.
+This reduction in net instant ticket sales caused the return to the Legislative Lottery Scholarship Fund to be nearly \$6.5 million less in combined return for fiscal years 2018 and 2017 compared to where they could have been if the Lottery had been able to maintain the growth that occurred in fiscal years 2015 and 2016.